Succulent pork tenderloin marinaded in a sweet mustard sauce and then roasted.

-Marinading time: at least 30 minutes, overnight if possible
+- Marinading time: at least 30 minutes, overnight if possible

-Cooking time: 10 minutes hob, 30 minutes oven
+- Cooking time: 10 minutes hob; 35 minutes oven

-450g (1 lb) pork fillet/tenderloin
+- 450 g (1 lb) pork fillet/tenderloin

 - 4 tbsp olive oil

-2 tbsp maple syrup
+- 4 tbsp maple syrup

-2 garlic cloves, crushed
+- 4 garlic cloves, crushed

-salt and freshly ground black pepper
+- salt and freshly milled black pepper

-Vegetables to serve
+- Vegetables to serve

-roasted, diced potatoes and carrots
+- roasted diced potatoes and carrots

 For the mustard pork

-Preheat the oven to 190°C (375°F) (gas 6).
+Preheat the oven to 190°C (375°F) (gas 5).

-Remove the pork from the fridge to bring it up to room temperature.
+Remove the pork from the fridge and leave to come up to room temperature.

-Meanwhile, parboil a few potatoes and carrots for 7 minutes.
-Drain and leave until cool enough to handle.
-Then dice and toss in a little olive oil.
-Tip into a small roasting tin/pan and roast for about 30 minutes until browning and crisp.
+Meanwhile prepare the vegetables.
+Parboil a few potatoes and carrots for 7 minutes.
+Drain and leave for a few minutes until cool enough to handle.
+Then chop into small chunks and put in a bowl.
+Toss with a glug of olive oil.

-Transfer the pork to a second small roasting tin/pan and pour over the marinade.
-Cover with foil and roast in the oven for 15 minutes.
-Remove the foil and continue cooking for a further 10 minutes, or until the pork is cooked through and the juices run clear when tested with a skewer.
+Transfer the pork to the second pan and pour over the marinade.
+Cover with foil and roast in the oven for 25 minutes.
+Then remove the foil and continue roasting for a further 10 minutes, or until the pork is cooked through and the juices run clear when tested with a skewer.

 Slice the pork and pour over the sticky pan juices.
 Serve with the roasted vegetables and accompany with peas.